Why Everything Costs More Than It Did Last Tuesday

 Business or consumer confidence boosts

-Economists diagram this like: During an economic boom, the consumption of goods and services increases due to higher levels of employment and higher real GDP per capita.
+Economists diagram demand-pull inflation like this: During an economic boom, the consumption of goods and services increases due to higher levels of employment and higher real GDP per capita.
 This results in a rightwards shift of the AD curve from AD1 to AD2 raising national income from Y1 to Y2 and increasing the general price level from PL1 to PL2 causing demand-pull inflation.

 2. Cost-Push Inflation – When It Costs More to Make Stuff